glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

   loop=true
 %}

 Lets take a look at the response speed of the server.
-Of course isolated response speeds like this don't say much, but we can get a rough estimate if things are getting slower or faster.
+Of course isolated response speeds like this don't say much, but we can get a rough estimate if things are getting slower or faster after repeating the same call multiple times.

 ```
+YYYY-MM-DD HH:MM:12.102  200 OK: POST - /icon/with_list in 903ms
+YYYY-MM-DD HH:MM:19.569  200 OK: POST - /icon/with_list in 904ms
+YYYY-MM-DD HH:MM:20.822  200 OK: POST - /icon/with_list in 890ms
+YYYY-MM-DD HH:MM:27.890  200 OK: POST - /icon/with_list in 894ms
+YYYY-MM-DD HH:MM:32.726  200 OK: POST - /icon/with_list in 895ms
+YYYY-MM-DD HH:MM:37.589  200 OK: POST - /icon/with_list in 897ms
-YYYY-MM-DD HH:MM:18.297 [eventLoopGroupProxy-4-3] WARN  io.ktor.server.Application - 200 OK: POST - /icon/with_list in 924ms
+YYYY-MM-DD HH:MM:41.630  200 OK: POST - /icon/with_list in 890ms
 ```

-We did one call to retrieve 200 icons a
+Hmm,

 ## Additional viewing material